-Company Shareholding Principal reason for investment Budgeted Return Council Controlled Tradi ng Organisations Christchurch City Holding Investments 100% Return on capital Holding company for the Council's trading investments. \$28.9 - \$51.8 million per annum as detailed in the forecast dividend table below.
-Plus special dividends of \$200 million in 2015-16, \$200 million in 2017- 18 and \$200 million in 2018-19 Vbase Limited 100% Economic Development Achieved through the provision of venue management and event hosting services at its own venues (Horncastle Arena and the earthquake damaged Town Hall and Lancaster Park) and those it manages None in Long Term Plan period.
+Company Sharoholding Principal reason for investment Budgeted Return Company Council Controlled Tradii Shareholding вийдетей кетипп 0 0 Deturn on conital Christchurch City Holding Investments 100% Return on capital Holding company for the Council's trading investments. \$28.9 - \$51.8 million per annum as detailed in the forecast dividend table below.
+Plus special dividends of \$90 million in 2015-16, \$110 million in 2016- 17, \$200 million in 2017-18 and \$200 million in 2018-19 Vbase Limited 100% Economic Development Achieved through the provision of venue management and event hosting services at its own venues (Horncastle Arena and the earthquake damaged Town Hall and Lancaster Park) and those it manages None in Long Term Plan period.
 Civic Building Limited 100% Property Investment The company holds the Council's 50% investment in the joint venture that owns the Civic Building offices.
 This is a long term investment.
 Returns expected from 2020 onwards.
 Tuam Limited 100% Property Investment Property has been sold and insurance settled.
 Company's future to be determined.
 Return of all capital in 2016.
 Canterbury Development Corporation Holdings Limited 100% Economic Development Provides the Council and community with economic monitoring data.
 Certain Council levels of service are delivered by CDC.
-None Share Investments • Transwaste Limited 38.9% Regional landfill \$3.1 - \$15.2 million per annum New Zealand Local Government Funding Agency 8.3% Borrowing \$120,000 per annum New Zealand Local Government Insurance Corporation 12.9% Risk Management None Endeavour Icap 12.8% Economic Development None
+None Share Investments 1 1 1 Transwaste Limited 38.9% Regional landfill \$3.1 - \$15.2 million per annum New Zealand Local Government Funding Agency 8.3% Borrowing \$120,000 per annum New Zealand Local Government Insurance Corporation 12.9% Risk Management None Endeavour Icap 12.8% Economic Development None